Ningthoukhongjam Khelchandra: Biography

 Khelchandra Singh was born on 1 September 1920 at Uripok Ningthoukhongjam Leikai, a small hamlet in Imphal, the capital of the northeast Indian state of Manipur.
 He did his studies in the traditional way under many teachers such as Dinachandra Singh, Pandit Parasuram, Pandit Madhop, Pandit Chandra and Pandit Deva Singh.
 His career started at Manipur Secretariat and spent the whole of his career with the Government of Manipur to retire as an under secretary.
 After superannuation from service, he worked as a visiting faculty at the Jawaharlal Nehru University Centre, Imphal for a brief period.
 He was associated with several Meitei cultural and historical associations.
 He served as the president of Manipur Historical Society and Manipur Sahitya Parishad and was the vice president of Jawaharlal Nehru Manipur Dance Academy, Imphal.
 He was the president of Manipuri Martial Arts Association and Atombapu Research Centre, Manipur and sat on the expert committees of Manipur State Kala Akademi, Department of Arts and Culture and Manipur University.
 He represented Manipur at several sessions of Indian Historical Records Commission, Purba Bharat Sankritic Sammelan, Kolkata, Indian History Congress, Bombay and Indo-Myanmar Trade and Economic Co-operation Seminar, Mandalay.

-Khelchandra Singh died on 31 January 2011, aged 90, at Imphal, succumbing to age related illnesses.
-He was survived by his five sons and five daughters, his wife preceding him in death.
+He died on 31 January 2011, aged 90, at Imphal, of age related illnesses.